dennisinteractive/drupal_console_commands/README.md

 # Commands
 These are custom commands used to build a site.
 The information about the site comes from ~/.console/sites/site-name.yml.

+- drupal chain:site:new
+	Builds a new site using Drupal project as template https://github.com/dennisinteractive/drupal-project
 - drupal site:checkout site-mame
 	Performs a git clone and checks out the specified branch
 - drupal site:compose site-name